 Do you take appointments?

-No. Our service is provided on a walk-in, first come, first serve basis.
+Our service is provided on a walk-in, first come, first serve basis.
 Our client hours are 8:30 a.m.-11:30 a.m. and 1:00 p.m.-4:30 p.m..
 Please allow at least 30 minutes prior to the lunch hour or the end of the day if coming into the office close to those times.
 We have limited appointments available for new clients, on Wednesdays, at our Pontiac location.

 What documents should I bring when I come in?